aeharding/voyager/README.md

 **What is on the roadmap?**

 - Multi account support
+- Creating posts
 - Android theme
-- Inbox tab, private messaging
-- Notifications and badging
+- Native notifications and badging
-- Search tab
 - ...and more!

 ## 💪 Mobile webapps are awesome